News + People

 A Day in the Life

 On a typical workday, Judy spends most of her time working with our Mandarin immersion schools.
-She observes Mandarin classes, provides instructional feedback for Mandarin teachers, checks in with school administrators, and provides program support.
-She also facilitates professional learning communities (PLC) for our Participate teachers so they can gain valuable insight from her foundational knowledge and personal experiences.
+She observes Mandarin classes, provides instructional feedback for Mandarin ambassadors, checks in with school administrators, and provides program support.
+She also facilitates professional learning communities (PLC) for our ambassadors so they can gain valuable insight from her foundational knowledge and personal experiences.

 One of her favorite memories working with Participate Learning was also one of her first!
-This past summer, Judy was able to attend Participate Learning orientation (OT) for our new-arrival cultural exchange teachers.
-This experience showed her how to support teachers from the first day they arrive in the U.S. and allowed her to build strong foundations for lasting relationships with all of our first-year Mandarin teachers.
+This past summer, Judy was able to attend Participate Learning orientation (OT) for our new-arrival ambassadors.
+This experience showed her how to support teachers from the first day they arrive in the US and allowed her to build strong foundations for lasting relationships with all of our first-year Mandarin ambassadors.

 Currently, Judy is working on developing a middle school Mandarin dual language program called Quan Qiu Hua (全球化).
 This program is an innovative, linguistic, and developmentally appropriate DL curriculum targeted at middle school students.
 It actively builds global citizenship in students and ensures growth in Mandarin proficiency throughout all of middle school.